 When arriving to the Ecuadorian Amazon in 2017 we had no idea that cacao would be our main focus today.
 There was a good understanding of its therapeutic qualities and health benefits, but we had not yet been properly introduced to the fascinating world of this heart opening medicinal plant.

-Most paste that claims to be 100% Arriba Nacional cacao coming out of South America will have traces of CCN51, a strain that is far less superior in quality.
-The high yield from CCN51 mono crop farming can be attractive for many farmers and processors to work with.
-(As a side note - this isn’t where unethical practices stop.
+Most cacao being exported out of South America that claims to be 100% 'Nacional' will have traces of 'CCN51', a strain that is far less superior in quality.
+The high yield from 'CCN51' mono crop farming can be attractive to many farmers and processors to work with.
+As a side note - this isn’t where unethical practices stop.
 Since the start of the journey in search for ethical farming entities to work with its difficult take organic, fair trade, or any accreditation seriously.
-In our experience, some of these guys were the worst perpetrators of dodgy practices.)
+In our experience, some of these guys were the worst perpetrators of dodgy practices.

 Next is the processing stage (fermentation, drying, grinding etc).
-Again, finding a cacao processor who puts the right amount of care into this isn’t the easiest of tasks.
-Although, when you do its a breath of fresh air.
-Fermentation boxes being cleaned after use, fermentation methods perfected, raised dry racks made out the right materials (even this can effect the taste) - it all makes a difference to the final product.
+Again, finding a cacao processor who puts the right amount of care into this isn’t the easiest of tasks - athough, when you do its a breath of fresh air.
+Fermentation boxes being cleaned after use, fermentation methods perfected, raised dry racks made out the right materials - it all makes a difference to the quality of the end product.

 The Ayni Way only works with associations and farming communities that put care into everything they do.
 We hope that sharing this content can eventually inspire others to do the same.